MICHAEL CUTE-Director of Rowing, Club Head Coach, Senior Men's Head Coach, and Summer U17 Women’s Head Coach

 The summer of 2013 was an eventful one for Cute, as he served as assistant coach for the U23 men's team at Vesper Boat Club in Philadelphia.
 Vesper claimed the Independence Day Regatta team points trophy as well as the men's points, women's points and the overall points trophies at USRowing Club Nationals.
 At the Royal Canadian Henley, the men finished in the top-three in five different events.

-In the summer of 2014 Cute took over as Head Coach of the West Side Rowing Club Jr Men’s Program.
+In the summer of 2014 Cute took over as Head Coach of the West Side Rowing Club Jr Men’s Summer Program.
 The team earned medals at the West Side Invite, St. Catharines Invite, and Row Ontario Championship.
 He finished off the summer with a grand final appearance in the U17 4+ at Canadian Henley.

 The Pennsylvania native earned his bachelor’s degree in broadcasting from Marietta College in May 2011.

-FRANCES McGUIRE-Head Coach, Junior Women
+FRANCES McGUIRE-Summer Head Coach, Senior/U19 Women

-Frances McGuire joins the West Side coaching staff this summer as the Head Coach of the Junior Women’s program.
+Frances McGuire joins the West Side coaching staff this summer as the Head Coach of the Senior/U19 Women’s program.
 McGuire, a Buffalo native and City Honors graduate, began rowing at West Side in 2004.
 Medals at top races-- including U.S. Rowing Nationals and Canadian Henley-- and 2 top 10 finishes at the Head of the Charles highlight McGuire’s impressive high school career.

 From 2008-2012, McGuire rowed at Cornell University, where she earned medals at the Eastern Sprints and Ivy League Championship 3 out of her 4 years as a student athlete.
 During McGuire's time at Cornell, the Big Red were consistently ranked in the top 20 Division 1 Women's Rowing Teams in the country.
 Her senior year saw the Big Red earn their first NCAA Championship bid in over 10 years.